Chevrolet Monte Carlo: 1985

-The 1985 Chevrolet Monte Carlo, Chevy's rear-wheel-drive personal-luxury car, got more power, but for the first time since 1981, no diesel engine was offered in the Monte Carlo.
-On the base model, the previously standard 3.8 L Chevy V6 gave way to a larger 4.3 L V6 with throttle-body fuel injection.
-That brought 20 extra horsepower, to a total of 130.
-The optional 5.0 L V8 likewise gained some horsepower, via a jump in compression ratio.
-It jumped from 150 horsepower to 165.
+The 1985 Chevrolet Monte Carlo was no longer available with a diesel engine.
+The base model's previously standard 3.8 L Chevy V6 was changed to a 4.3 L V6 with throttle-body fuel injection.
+This increased output to 130.
+The optional 5.0 L V8 gained horsepower via an increased compression ratio.
+Horsepower rating went from 150 to 165.
 The High Output 5.0 L V8 in the 1985 Chevrolet Monte Carlo SS remained at 180 horsepower.
-10.5-inch front disc brakes were standard along with drum brakes on the rear.
+10.5-inch front disc brakes were standard, with drum brakes on the rear.
 A/C was $730.
 The V6 and base V8 were available with either a three- or four-speed automatic transmission, but the H.O.
 V8 in the SS came only with a four-speed automatic this year.
-The base coupe carried on visually unchanged except for pin-striping and optional T-tops or a vinyl-covered roof.
+The base coupe was visually unchanged except for pin-striping, optional T-tops, or a vinyl-covered roof.
 The SS version was modified.
 Previously offered only in white or dark blue metallic, color choices were expanded to include silver, maroon, and black.
 "Removable glass roof panels" (T-tops) came on board as a midyear option.
-Nearly 120,000 Monte Carlos found eager buyers in 1985.
+Nearly 120,000 Monte Carlos were sold in 1985.
 Though the total was down from 1984, the SS model saw sales climb from 24,050 to 35,484.
-The 1985 Monte Carlo SS also came with a 35-millimeter sway bar for extra support.
+The 1985 Monte Carlo SS also came with a 35-millimeter sway bar.

 1986

 For 1986, there were four distinct body styles available.
 The base model Sport Coupe was still available with the same general body panels that it had since 1981, but featured new "aero" side mirrors similar to those on Camaros and Chevrolet Corvette of the 1980s.
-New for the 1986 model year was a Luxury Sport model that had a revised front fascia, new "aero" side mirrors, and an updated sleek-looking rear fascia.
+New for the 1986 model year was a Luxury Sport model with a revised front fascia, new "aero" side mirrors, and an updated sleek-looking rear fascia.
 The LS front fascia included "Euro" headlights with removable bulbs in a glass composite headlamp housing, versus the smaller sealed beam glass headlights of previous years.
 The rear bumper of the LS no longer had a "notch" between the bumper and trunk, and the taillights wrapped around so that they were visible from the sides of the car.
-The Super Sport model for 1986 incorporated the "aero" mirrors, yet still utilized the prior year's styling for the rear bumper.
+The 1986 Super Sport model incorporated "aero" mirrors yet utilized the previous year's styling for the rear bumper.

 New for 1986 was the Aerocoupe model.
-Modifications to the Super Sport body included a more deeply sloped rear window and a shorter trunk lid sporting a spoiler that lower than the previous Super Sports version.
-A total of 200 Aerocoupes were sold, which was number NASCAR officials required for road model features to be incorporated into the racing cars.
+Modifications to the Super Sport body included a more deeply sloped rear window and a shorter trunk lid with a lower spoiler than the previous Super Sports version.
+A total of 200 Aerocoupes were sold, which was the number NASCAR required for road model features to be incorporated into the racing cars.
 All 200 were built in Arlington, Texas, finished in white with burgundy interior and sent to Cars & Concepts in Michigan for the conversion.